Charles Guth lived a remarkable life of both controversy and success in the early 20th century soda industry.

 As a businessman, he displayed cunning opportunism in acquiring distressed assets, focusing first on a foundering Pepsi brand before later targeting the obscure Noxie-Kola company.

-Tensions between the two men came to a head in September of that year, culminating in a violent altercation that left Murphy dead at Guth's hand.
+In September of that year, there was a violent altercation that left Murphy dead.

-Acting in what he claimed was self-defense, Guth responded by shooting Murphy dead.
+In what he claimed was self-defense, Guth decided to shoot Murphy.

-While deemed credible by both a coroner’s jury and a grand jury at the time, Guth's version of events was vehemently disputed by the National Association for the Advancement of Colored People (NAACP).
+The story was deemed credible by both a coroner and a grand jury at the time, however, Guth's version of events was disputed by the National Association for the Advancement of Colored People (NAACP).

-In their view, the incident represented little more than the senseless killing of a black man by his white employer, whom they suspected had acted callously if not maliciously, contrary to Guth's claims of provoked self-defense.
+In their view, it was a senseless murder of a black man by his white employer, whom they suspected had acted with malice and not in self-defense.

 For groups like the NAACP, it underscored the steep hurdles facing their cause and just how cheaply black lives were valued in the eyes of courts and society at that time.